Ricky Powers: Professional career

 In the NFL, Powers, who measured 6 ft and 213 lb, was signed as a free agent in 1994 by the Detroit Lions, but he was waived before the season started.
 He later that year signed with the Cleveland Browns, joining their practice squad.
 He remained on the practice squad until being promoted to the regular roster for the final three games of the 1995 National Football League season.
 He totaled 51 yards on 14 rushes, one six-yard pass reception, and three kickoff returns for a total of 54 yards.
 When the Browns relocated following the 1995 season to become the Baltimore Ravens, and Ted Marchibroda replaced Bill Belichick as coach, Powers got lost in the shuffle.
 He dabbled with World League of American Football, the Ohio Cannon of the short-lived Regional Football League in 1999, and the San Antonio Matadors of the Spring Football League afterwards, but soon retired.

 In 2007, Powers assumed the football coaching duties at his high school alma mater, Akron Buchtel High School, where he has been the head baseball coach since 2004.
 At Buchtel, he inherits a football team that has a tradition of producing major college scholarship athletes and a few professional ones.
 Recent Buchtel Griffins who have become professional athletes include Antonio Pittman, Charlton Keith, and Ramon Walker.
 For 2007 and 2008, Buchtel competes in Ohio High School Athletic Association Division II, which is for schools with enrollments of between 365 and 523.
 Buchtel has qualified for the state tournament 9 times in the past as both a Division II and Division III entrant, but they were not among the 32 teams in the 120 team Division II class to qualify in 2007.

-Personal
+Personal life

 Powers' older brother, Scott, had been an All-District cornerback who recorded nine interceptions, six fumbles recoveries and four blocked field goals and three blocked extra points during his 1987 senior season.
 Ricky Powers' final decision came down to Michigan State and Michigan according to his mother.
 At the time, Scott was a Sophomore starting cornerback for the Cincinnati Bearcats and was trying to transfer to Michigan State.
 Due to a suspicion of tampering, Scott would only be allowed to transfer if Ricky chose Michigan.
 Powers' mother, Rosetta, claimed Ricky had been leaning toward Michigan State prior to the determination regarding his brother.